-Attribute Туре Description from Access Accep ot Access Reject Name [RFC 2548], [RFC 2865], [RFC 3576], [RFC 3579], [RFC 3580], [RFC 4372], and [RFC 5580] login EAP-TTLS EAP-TLS login EAP- TTLS EAP- TLS User-Name 1 This Attribute indicates the name of the user to be authenticated.
-MAY MAY MAY - - - User-Password 2 This Attribute indicates the password of the user to be authenticated, or the user's input following an Access Challenge. - - - - - - CHAP- Password 3 This Attribute indicates the response value provided by a Challenge-Handshake Authentication Protocol (CHAP) user in response to the challenge. - - - - - - NAS-IP-Address 4 This Attribute indicates the identifying IP Address of the NAS which is requesting authentication of the user. - - - - - - NAS-Port 5 This attribute indicates the physical port number of the NAS which is authenticating the user. - - - - - - Service Type 6 This Attribute indicates the type of service the user has requested, or the type of service to be provided.
-This is set to 'login'.
-MAY MAY MAY - - - Framed-Protocol 7 This Attribute indicates the framing to be used for framed access.
-MAY MAY MAY - - - Framed-MTU 12 Frame-MTU sets the max MTU size and is recommended to be used when transferring EAP within RADIUS since packet sizes with EAP may exceed some AAA proxy to home AAA link MTUs.
-MAY MAY MAY - - - Reply-Message 18 This Attribute indicates text which MAY be displayed to the user.
-When used in an Access- Accept, it is the success message.
+Attribute Туре Description from [RFC 2548], [RFC 2865], [RFC 5176], [RFC 3579], [RFC 3580], [RFC 4372], and [RFC 5580] Access Acce ot Access Reject Name login EAP-TTLS EAP-TLS login EAP- TTLS EAP- TLS User-Password 2 This Attribute indicates the password of the user to be authenticated, or the user's input following an Access Challenge. - - - - - - NAS-IP-Address 4 This Attribute indicates the identifying IP Address of the NAS which is requesting authentication of the user. - - - - - - NAS-Port 5 This attribute indicates the physical port number of the NAS which is authenticating the user. - - - - - - Service Type 6 This Attribute indicates the type of service the user has requested, or the type of service to be provided.
+This is set to 'login'. - - - - - - Framed-Protocol 7 This Attribute indicates the framing to be used for framed access. - - - - - - Framed-IP- Address 8 This Attribute indicates the address to be configured for the user. - 1 - Framed-IP- Netmask 9 NAS request for a submask to be used for the user.
+MAY MAY Framed-MTU 12 Frame-MTU sets the max MTU size and is recommended to be used when transferring EAP within RADIUS since packet sizes with EAP may exceed some AAA proxy to home AAA link MTUs.
+[RFC 3579] describes use of Framed-MTU with RADIUS encapsulation of EAP.
+MAY MAY - - Reply-Message 18 This Attribute indicates text which MAY be displayed to the user.
+When used in an Access-Accept, it is the success message.
 When used in an Access-Reject, it is the failure message.
-When used in an Access-Challenge, it MAY indicate a dialog message to prompt the user for a response.
-MAY MAY MAY MUST MUST MUST Class 25 This Attribute is available to be sent by the server to the client in an Access-Accept.
+When used in an Access-Challenge, it MAY indicate a dialog message to prompt the user for a response. - - MUST - - Class 25 This Attribute is available to be sent by the server to the client in an Access-Accept.
 It MUST be sent unmodified by the client to the accounting server as part of the Accounting-Request packet.
 The client MUST NOT interpret the attribute locally.
-MUST MUST MUST - - -
+MUST MAY MAY - - -